aagrawal207/Atomic/README.md

 - Clean, minimalist design focused on productivity
 - Real-time date and time display
 - Persistent storage - your tasks are saved locally
+- Drag and drop task reordering with intuitive handle
+- Maximum 8 tasks limit for focused productivity
+- Smart editing with cursor positioning and keyboard shortcuts

 ## Installation